 Chapter 7 Bankruptcy FAQs

 Before filing for bankruptcy in California, the important thing to remember is to NOT rack up new debt.
-Of course, you might have sold property before you filed your bankruptcy case to pay your expenses, such as your rent, food, or utilities, and doing so isn’t wrong on your part.
+Of course, you might have sold property before you filed your case to pay your expenses, such as your rent, food, or utilities, and doing so isn’t wrong on your part.
 Be prepared to explain all of your transactions, and, when appropriate, provide supporting documentation.
 Bankruptcy court has the right, under federal law, to scrutinize your expenses.

 You can protect most retirement funds in bankruptcy.
-Therefore, one of the most unfortunate financial mistakes that people regularly make before filing for bankruptcy is withdrawing retirement funds to pay off debt that bankruptcy could wipe out.
+Therefore, one of the most unfortunate financial mistakes that people regularly make before they file Chapter 7 bankruptcy is withdrawing retirement funds to pay off debt that bankruptcy could wipe out.

 Over the years I’ve been asked many variations of this question from potential bankruptcy clients.
 Many think there is an actual minimum amount of debt required before one is eligible to file a bankruptcy case.
 There is no minimum debt requirement to file bankruptcy under any of the chapters.